MindtheMachine/MindTheMachine.github.io/about.md

 Alongside core BI and analytics work, I focus on applied AI and automation — particularly AI-assisted development and the use of large language models (LLMs) in data workflows, metadata creation, data governance, and system behavior analysis.

-My writing explores how intelligent systems behave under real-world constraints, especially **quiet failures**, loss of internal evaluation, and the erosion of balance, coherence, and stability — cases where systems appear to perform well while gradually drifting toward breakdown.
+My writing explores how intelligent systems behave under real-world constraints, especially quiet failures, loss of internal evaluation, and the erosion of balance, coherence, and stability — cases where systems appear to perform well while gradually drifting toward breakdown.

 My essays have been published with *Towards AI* and reflect a practical interest in understanding limits, failure modes, and why intelligence alone is insufficient in deployed systems.